PuddleSec/PuddleSec/README.md

 ---

 ### 🌱 Currently Exploring
-I'm currently delving into cloud security and digital forensics, focusing on advanced strategies to secure cloud-based healthcare systems.
-I'm also involved in industry forums to refine vulnerability scoring methodologies and enhance incident response strategies.
+I'm currently delving into **cloud security** and **digital forensics**, focusing on advanced strategies to secure cloud-based healthcare systems.
+I'm also involved in industry forums to refine **vulnerability scoring methodologies** and enhance **incident response strategies**.

 ---